Sergix/JTerm/docs/release/jterm-v0.3.0-docs.md

 	- `-l` - specifies window height
 	- `-t` - sets the name of the window, displayed in the title bar
 - `ps` - Lists all processes in System
+-`ping` - Enables ICMP pinging to internet Hosts.
+First type ping, hit enter, then type in hostname with port to 		  		   which you wish to ping.

 > JTerm 0.3.0
 > `jterm-v0.3.0.jar`